PrisonTeam/Prison/knownissues_v3.2.x.md

 NOTE: this may not be needed.
 Disabling the Prison Ranks module solved the problem, which was trying to use EZRanksPro and prison's /rankup command was conflicting with that plugin's /rankup command.

 * **Upon startup validate all Blocks that are defined in the mines**

 Upon loading prison, validate that all blocks that are defined within each mine are actually valid for that version of minecraft.
 This will be important in that it may help eliminate possible errors when the server owner upgrades the server, or other plugins.
 Also it will be very helpful when Prison's block handling is enhanced since it will be a tool used to verify and maybe even fix incorrect block types.

-* **Skip Mine Resets - Based upon usage and percent remaining**
-* If a mine is not being used, this can greatly reduce the processing needs within the server.
-If there are about 30 mines, and no players are online for hours, then it can greatly reduce the server loads and reduce the number of chunk updates.
-* Placeholder added percent mined so data exists to use for this calculation.
-* At reset time, if enabled, check to see how many blocks were mined.
-* If more than threshold percentage, such as 10%, then reset the mine.
-* Even if one block is mined, and it is below the threshold, may want to reset the mine after X number of *skipped* resets.
-* Do not count as skipped if zero blocks are mined.
-* All mines will reset after server reload, after the timer expires the first time, since in-mine block data and stats are not saved to the file system.

-* Fields to add to the Mine data:
-    * skipReset - true = enabled, false = disabled
-    * skipResetPercent - double - threshold to reset based upon blocks mined.
-Does not include original air-blocks.
-    * skipResetBypassThreshold - int - number of *skips* before a forced reset.
-    * skipResetBypassCount - transient - int - counts the number of times a reset is skipped.
-This is transient value and is never saved.

 * **Support QuickSell project for use with Prison *Only* **